 3.3 Trends in UK food production and final output at market prices

 Final output3 of UK agriculture is a proxy for UK food production.
-The volume of all outputs fell by 1% between 2017 and 20184.
+The volume of all outputs rose by 1% between 2018 and 20194.

 Total UK cereal production has fluctuated, with significant dips in 2001, 2007, 2012 and 2013, linked to adverse weather conditions in those years.
-There was a 6% fall in 2018 compared to 2017 reflecting the hot dry summer.
+There was a 21% rise in 2019 compared to 2018 reflecting the combination of increased area and higher yields.

 Since 1990 there have been large increases in production levels of poultry meat, part of a longer term upward trend since the late 1970’s.
 Although production dipped during the second half of the 2000’s it increased significantly in 2010 and has remained high.
-Following a slight fall in 2014, total production of poultry has resumed an upward trend and increased by 5% to a record level in 2018 before falling by 2% in 2019.
+Following a slight fall in 2014, total production of poultry meat resumed an upward trend to a record level in 2018 before falling by 2% in 2019.

 Red meat production showed a downward trend through much of the 1990’s, driven by a combination of factors including the beef export ban.
 Since 2005 there has been a slight upward movement with 2019 being the highest level for 20 years but levels still remain lower than those in the 1990’s.

 3 Gross output less transactions within the industry.

-Cereals is the second largest export group with a value of £2.1 bn, followed by the meat and dairy and eggs categories at around £1.9 bn each (excluding the miscellaneous category).
+Cereals is the second largest export group with a value of £2.4 bn, followed by the meat, fish, dairy and eggs categories at around £2.0 bn each (excluding the miscellaneous category).

 3.5 Trend in exports of food, feed and drink

-The total value of food and drink exports fell to £22 billion in 20186, £0.3 billion less than the previous peak of £22.3 billion in 2017.
-Beverages had the greatest value increase at £228 million (3%).
-Exports of dairy products and birds eggs increased by £112 million (6%) and exports of miscellaneous edible products increased by £71 million (3%).
-Feeding stuff for animals had the greatest reduction in value by £199 million (14%), and there were reductions in four other groups - Coffee, tea, cocoa, spices, Sugars and sugar preparations and honey, Oilseeds,oils and fats,Vegetables and fruit.
+The total value of food and drink exports rose to £23.6 billion in 20196, £0.6 billion more than the previous peak of £23 billion in 2018.
+Cereals and cereal preparations had the greatest value increase at £266 million (12%).
+Exports of fish and fish preparations increased by £212 million (12%) and exports of meat and meat preparations increased by £183 million (10%).
+Feeding stuff for animals had the greatest reduction in value by £79 million (7%), and there were reductions in four other groups - Coffee, tea, cocoa, spices, Sugars and sugar preparations and honey, Oilseeds,oils and fats,Vegetables and fruit.

-Rice prices rose sharply in April 2008 to double what they had been in March.
+Rice prices peaked in April 2008 to double what they had been in March.
 This was due to a shortage, a weak US dollar and rising production costs.

 Beef prices peaked in September 2014, having risen 50% over the previous year due to a shortage of cattle.

 Sugar prices peaked in 2011 then fell steeply until August 2015 due to oversupply and fluctuations in Brazilian and US currency.
-Prices recovered up to October 2016 but have fallen since then to their lowest since the middle of 2007, the result of a glut in supply.
-Palm oil prices fell steadily from 2011 partly due to competition from Soybeans and Sunflower oil until rallying in 2016.
+Prices recovered up to October 2016 but have fallen since then as a result of a glut in supply.
+Palm oil prices fell steadily from the peak in 2011 partly due to competition from Soybeans and Sunflower oil until rallying in 2016.
 After falling steadily through 2017 and 2018 prices rose sharply at the end of 2019.
 Wheat prices fell steadily from 2012 and then rallied in 2017 as global supplies dipped.

 Stocks to consumption ratios7 are an indicator of global resilience to food shortages and price stability.
 With low stocks, markets become sensitive to further supply shortfalls, which magnifies the price response.

-Wheat and Coarse Grain stocks had been on a rising trend in recent years, starting with the 2012-13 crop year, but Coarse grain stocks have been falling since 2016-178.
+Wheat and Coarse Grain stocks had been on a rising trend in recent years, starting with the 2012-13 crop year and Coarse grain stocks have been falling since 2016-178.

 Rice stocks have been on an upward trend since the 2006/07 harvest.

-Rice consumption (the denominator) is also on a gradually rising trend, leaving the indicator largely unchanged since crop year 2014-15.
+Rice consumption (the denominator) is also on a gradually rising trend, increasing by 4% since crop year 2014-15.

 7 From August 2013, Production, Supply and Distribution (PSD) numbers for “European Union” reflect the addition of Croatia to the former EU-27.
 Croatia data no longer exists in the PSD after 1998/99; therefore, comparisons to data, including World Totals, will differ from those published prior to July 2013.